If you purposely pursued a career in a creative field, it’s likely that your job involves coming up with new ideas on a daily basis.

 Idea Generation Techniques

-Understanding the ideation process, and participating in the process itself will be useful in helping you come up with the solutions you are looking for.
+Understanding the ideation process – part of the creative brief process, and participating in the process itself will be useful in helping you come up with the solutions you are looking for.
 But this level of understanding might not be enough to help you be productive during these sessions.
 You also need to be in the right frame of mind.

 A creative frame of mind might not come as naturally to some as it does to others, but there are always ways to help you along in the creative process.